hsandt/sonic-pico8/README.md

 ### Assets

-Most assets are derivative works of Sonic the Hedgehog, SEGA, adapted and used for the sole purpose of training with PICO-8, which uses an 8-bit palette and synthetized audio.
-I only retain copyright for the work of adaptation.
+Most assets are derivative works of Sonic the Hedgehog, SEGA, especially the Master System and Mega Drive games.
+They have been created, either manually or with a conversion tool, for demonstration purpose.
+BGMs have been converted from Master System midi rips to PICO-8 format with [midi2pico](https://github.com/gamax92/midi2pico).
+I only retain copyright for the manual work of adaptation.

 Assets that are not derivative works are under CC BY 4.0.